 Try to limit your intake of caffeinated beverages to 1-2 per day.
 Coffee, tea, soda, energy drinks and chocolate may all contain caffeine.

 Abstaining from alcohol is the safest option for breastfeeding mothers.
-However, according to the Centers for Disease Control and Prevention, moderate alcohol consumption (up to one drink per day) is not known to be harmful to the infant.
+However, according to the Centers for Disease Control and Prevention, moderate alcohol consumption (up to one drink per day) is not known to be harmful to the infant, especially if the mother waits at least two hours after a single drink before nursing.

 Most medicines are safe to take while breastfeeding, but you should always consult your doctor first.
 Always take medications as prescribed.

 If you smoke, quitting is the best option for you and your family, however, breastfeeding is still best for your baby even if you cannot quit smoking.
+Smoking can lower your milk production.
 Limit smoking to just after feeding to limit the amount of nicotine that enters your milk.
-Also avoid smoking while holding your baby or near your baby; many infant health issues, including an increased risk for Sudden Infant Death Syndrome, is linked to second-hand smoke.
+Also avoid smoking while holding your baby or near your baby; many infant health issues, including an increased risk for Sudden Infant Death Syndrome, are linked to second-hand smoke.

 You should avoid all illegal substances while breastfeeding.
 Heroin, methamphetamine, cocaine and other drugs can pass into your milk and harm your baby's brain development.
 It is not safe to breastfeed your baby while using drugs.
 While marijuana is legal in some states, it is recommended that you do not use marijuana while breastfeeding.